atcol/epsg/README.md

 1. Download the dataset and extract the archive
 2. Clone this repository
-3. Change the path in the volume in `docker-compose.yml` to point to this directory
+3. Change the path in the volume in `docker-compose.yml` to point to the directory holding the EPSG dataset
 4. Start the postgres container:
 ```
   docker-compose up
 ```
-5. Run this tool: `cargo run`.
+5. Run: `cargo run`.

 ## Contributions